LLNL/axom/src/components/sidre/docs/sphinx/first_example.rst

 example:

 .. literalinclude:: ../../examples/sidre_createdatastore.cpp
-   :start-after: first_example_chain_1
+   :start-after: _first_example_chain_1
-   :end-before: first_example_chain_2
+   :end-before: _first_example_chain_2
    :language: C++

 Many other Sidre operations return a pointer to the object on which the method is called, which enables similar operation chaining.

-Lastly, we show a few instances of how to retrieve data items out of the hierarchy.
+Here is how to retrieve data items out of the hierarchy.

 .. literalinclude:: ../../examples/sidre_createdatastore.cpp
-   :start-after: first_example_access_start
+   :start-after: _first_example_access_start
-   :end-before: first_example_access_end
+   :end-before: _first_example_access_end
    :language: C++

+In the last section, the code accesses the arrays associated with the views "y", "temp", and "region".
+While "temp" and "region" have the default offset (0) and stride (1), "y" has offset 1 and stride 3.
+The pointer returned by :code:`View::getPointer()` always points to the first element described by the View (that is, it takes care of the offset), but using a stride greater than 1 must be done by the code itself.

 Unix-like path syntax using the slash ("/") delimiter is supported for traversing Sidre Group and View hierarchies.
 This usage is shown in the last line of the code example above.
 The getView() method call retrieves the View